The Road Foreword

 Conscious evolution

-Conscious evolution is all about recognition and adaptation to realizations that our sentient, conscious awareness makes apparent.
+Conscious evolution is all about adaptation to realizations that our sentient, conscious awareness makes apparent.
 It is a matter of no longer denying what our sentience reveals.
+Animals react to circumstances by instinct and suppress what is not understood.
+Conscious evolution will supplant witless revolution for the human race.

-We will be truly sentient when we can gather our thoughts as a species and adapt to what our sentience has made so crystal clear.
+We will be truly sentient when we can gather our thoughts as a species and adapt to that which our sentience has made so crystal clear.

-This is a story about what liberates both the mind and the heart of humanity (as a race, not a bunch of random individuals bashing into each other).
-We can think and live consciously, rationally, amidst an emotional backdrop of stability by no longer pandering to the animal.
+This is a story about what liberates both the mind and the heart of humanity.
+We can think and live consciously, rationally, amidst a mature emotional backdrop of stability and balance by no longer pandering to the animal.